-2.61 The struggles and movements in the agrarian front should be oriented towards the poor peasants, agricultural workers and the rural poor.
+2.60 The struggles and movements in the agrarian front should be oriented towards the poor peasants, agricultural workers and the rural poor.
 The differentiated nature of the impact of the agrarian crisis among various sections among the peasantry, regions, crops and periods, the strong ideological influence of the landlords and richer sections must be taken into account in organising agitations and struggles and rallying the peasantry against the anti-peasant policies.
-These problems have to be surmounted by planned and determined organisational work, by raising correct slogans and comprehensive land reforms building movements on indiscriminate acquisition of land, forest rights, rights of tenants, struggles to resist neo-liberal policies and free trade, against corporate takeover of agriculture, water, seeds and forests, for remunerative prices and expansion of credit facilities.
-The growing distress inflicted by the neo-liberal policies provides wide possibilities for uniting the mass of the peasantry to fight against these policies forest lands, price rise and food security, house sites, social security, caste discrimination, women agricultural workers issues, comprehensive central legislation for wages and social security measures for agricultural workers.
-These issues should be taken up for building powerful agricultural workers movements in most of the states in the coming period.
-There are visible changes in the nature of work of the agricultural workers in the rural areas.
-They should be studied concretely and strategies ought to be evolved to organise rural workers.
+These problems have to be surmounted by planned and determined organisational work, by raising correct slogans and building movements on the issues of land (for land rights and against indiscriminate acquisition) forest rights, rights of tenants, struggles to resist neo-liberal policies and free trade, against corporate takeover of agriculture, water, seeds and forests, for remunerative prices and expansion of credit facilities.